DavCisco/Migrator/README.md

 2) update the code with your integration's id, secret and your server IP address (lines 13 - 19)

-1) Install node.js and the required libraries (see package.json)
+1) Install node.js and the required libraries

 2) run: node migrator.js